Demi-urge/menace_sandbox/README.md

 `Autoscaler` integrates with `PredictiveResourceAllocator` for dynamic scaling, while `SelfHealingOrchestrator` redeploys crashed bots and triggers automatic rollbacks when failures persist.

 ### Monitoring dashboard
 `MetricsDashboard` exposes Prometheus metrics via a Flask endpoint for easy visualization.
+A `/refresh` route pulls the latest telemetry and readiness stats and pushes a notification to `/refresh/stream` so open dashboards can reload charts automatically.

-Run `start_metrics_server(8001)` before executing `benchmark_registered_workflows()`
-to publish metrics that Grafana can chart in real time.
+Run `start_metrics_server(8001)` before executing `benchmark_registered_workflows()` to publish metrics that Grafana can chart in real time.
 The dashboard examples in [docs/metrics_dashboard.md](docs/metrics_dashboard.md) show how to track ROI, resource usage and latency statistics like the new median latency gauge over time.